NISAR: (The Most Ambitious NASA-ISRO Earth Observation Mission Ever Built)

 - Scientific research until 2040+

-✍ Conclusion: NISAR- Earth's Guardian in the Sky
+✍ Conclusion: NISAR—Earth's Guardian in the Sky

 - NASA and ISRO combined their best technologies to create a satellite that watches our planet day and night, protecting it from the effects of climate change and natural disasters.

-- The NISAR mission stands out as a landmark in space science- combining advanced radar technology, global coverage, open-data policy, and international cooperation.
-It offers the possibility to monitor Earth's changing surface in unprecedented detail: from melting glaciers to shifting tectonic plates, from forest carbon stock to wetland degradation, from agriculture patterns to natural-disaster precursors.
+- The NISAR mission stands out as a landmark in space science, combining advanced radar technology, global coverage, open-data policy, and international cooperation.
+It offers the possibility to monitor Earth's changing surface in unprecedented detail: from melting glaciers to shifting tectonic plates, from forest carbon stock to wetland degradation, and from agriculture patterns to natural-disaster precursors.

 - In a world facing environmental challenges, NISAR stands as Earth's guardian, reminding us that the future of the planet depends on global cooperation.